3 Chromosomal Disorders

 1. What is the probable complication in this child with Down syndrome?

-It may have a congenital heart defect or pneumonia.
+The child may have a congenital heart defect or pneumonia.
 Almost 45 percent of infants with Down syndrome have a congenital heart defect.
 Severe and recurrent infections, especially chest infections, are common.
 Congenital heart defects, such as a ventricular septal defect, often result in pneumonia.

 2. What other congenital malformation may present in the first days of life?